amandaleee/developer-interview-questions/README.md

 * What percent of work per week that happens within a content management system?
 Who has access to this CMS aside from developers?
 * What percentage of your developers’ time is used to build html emails?
 * Can I look at your code stack?
+* How long does it take for a dev working in my general skill area to set up a local environment?
+What is involved with that?
+Docker, Vagrant, none of the above?
+* How often do your developers lose time to maintaining, patching, or updating their local environment?

 ## Product management/process related stuff